glangmead/roguelikes/README.md

 ## Issues

-* adom is not really playable because it makes the terminal background color black, but then uses black for some of the text in the UI!
+* In ADOM, I could not see some of the text at the bottom of the terminal.
+I had to to into Terminal prefs on the Mac itself and turn on "use bright colors for bold text" in the Text tab.
+It's analogous to [this issue in Gnome](https://www.reddit.com/r/ADOM/comments/qq6s7j/help_gnometerminal_doesnt_render_all_characters/)

 ## Further reading

 * I recommend the book "Exploring Roguelike Games" by Mark Harris